Broken Homes: Plot

-In no time, Nicky – resident goddess – arrives distraught and angry, followed by Oberon who appears at the run, sword in hand.
-Nightingale, warns him against any interfering with the Queen's peace, since this would breach ‘the agreement’.
-Dr Walid, summoned as the only 'Falcon' competent medical specialist, confirms the man apparently died when his lungs filled with water, but of what kind he can't determine without tests.
-Peter and Lesley head to Essex to interview the Transit van's owner.
-Finding the farm given as the owner's address seemingly deserted, Lesley and Peter investigate and discover newly constructed sheds.
-Leaving with all due, haste Peter and Lesley walk out and into the arms of a pair of thugs, one with a shotgun.

-Peter manages to deflect the shotgun so it discharges harmlessly, but the Night Witch arrives and, despite Peter raising a magical shield, effortlessly knocks him down and detains the pair, hoping to ambush Nightingale.
-At the conclusion of the battle, after the hostages have been rescued, the Night Witch is in custody, and the local force arrives.

-Under questioning, the Night Witch, also known as Varvara Sidorovna, explains she was captured during the Great Patriotic War and became a part of the Organisation Todt slave-labour effort to build Hitler's Atlantic Wall.
-In the confusion that followed the war, she was able to avoid repatriation and obtain genuine identity documents and settled down to live a more or less normal life.
+Later that night, Lesley and Peter are roused by a scream.
+They discover a biker in the process of ring-barking the trees in the garden.
+Lesley finds Sky, who has apparently died of natural causes.
+Nicky and Oberon arrive, and confirm the vandalism of the trees caused Sky's death.
+Finding a Transit van left behind by the biker, Peter and Lesley head to Essex to interview the van's owner.
+At the deserted farm given as the owner's address, Peter and Lesley are caught by a pair of thugs, one with a shotgun.
+Peter is able to disarm the thug, but the Night Witch arrives and overpowers Peter.
+Nightingale arrives and subdues the Night Witch in a magical battle.
+Under questioning, the Night Witch (born Varvara Sidorovna), explains she was captured during the Great Patriotic War and became a part of the Organisation Todt slave-labour effort to build Hitler's Atlantic Wall.
+In the confusion that followed the war, she was able to avoid repatriation, obtain new identity documents and settled down to live in London.

 Lesley and Peter return to Skygarden Tower where Peter discovers a recently vacated apartment filled with explosives.
 Peter and Lesley evacuate the building, with Peter taking the upper floors.
 On the roof Peter finds the Faceless Man waiting.

-Peter directs a magical attack at him which the Faceless Man effortlessly deflects, not understanding he wasn't the intended target, the charges go off and the Stadkrone finally fulfils its intended purpose.

-Since the building is in imminent danger of collapse the Faceless Man flees the scene by jumping off the roof.
-Peter follows and catches the Faceless Man, who is concentrating on magically breaking his own fall and cannot knock Peter off.
-Upon landing Peter handcuffs the Faceless Man triumphantly.
-Peter is then tasered in the back by Lesley, who is now working for the Faceless Man, and Peter is left reeling.
+Peter feints a magical attack at the Faceless Man which instead detonates the explosives.
+The Faceless Man flees the scene by jumping off the roof.
+Peter manages to jump on the Faceless Man's back and ride him to the ground.
+Upon landing Peter attempts to arrest the Faceless Man, but is tasered by Lesley, who reveals she is working for the Faceless Man.